princensit/thesaurus/README.md

 Thesaurus
 =========

-Wikis dediated to my investigations and learnings.
+Wiki(s) dedicated to my investigations and learnings.